Privacy

 What information do we collect when you visit our websites?

-When you visit one of our websites, we may use technology solutions such as “cookies” to provide you with better access to tailored information and services and to better serve you when you return to them.
+When you visit one of our websites, we may use technology solutions such as cookies to provide you with better access to tailored information and services and to better serve you when you return to them.
 You can choose to disable or delete your cookies.
-We may collect, hold, and use statistical information about your visits and in connection with your IP address to help us improve our website, for instance:
+Through GA4, we collect and store statistical information about your visits, which may include:

-We use a number of third party data hosting services including EngagementHQ, SurveyMonkey/ Wufoo, Mailchimp, Hotjar, and Windcave for taking payments.
+We use a number of third-party data hosting services including, but not limited to Granicus (EngagementHQ), Momentive (SurveyMonkey/Wufoo), Intuit (Mailchimp), Hotjar, and Windcave for taking payments.

-In addition to using cookies, we use Google Analytics, a service that provides aggregated reports on website activity.
-Google Analytics relies on the use of cookies.
+In addition to using cookies, we use GA4, a service that provides aggregated reports on website activity.
+GA4 relies on the use of first-party cookies.
 For details on what information is collected via these cookies, and how it is stored and used, see Google's privacy policy.

 It is important to note that once you follow a link and leave our social media or website you are subject to the privacy and security policies of the website you are visiting.
 We do not have control over the privacy policies of other websites or social media pages.
 It is also important to note that we do not use your information for commercial marketing.